aiblocks/go/DEVELOPING.md

 # Developing

-Welcome to the Stellar Go monorepo.
+Welcome to the AiBlocks Go monorepo.
 These instructions help launch 🚀 you into making and testing code changes to this repository.

 For details about what's in this repository and how it is organized read the [README.md](README.md).

 If you're aiming to submit a contribution make sure to also read the [contributing guidelines](CONTRIBUTING.md).

-If you're making changes to Horizon, look for documentation in its [docs](services/horizon/internal/docs) directory for specific instructions.
+If you're making changes to Millennium, look for documentation in its [docs](services/millennium/internal/docs) directory for specific instructions.

 ## Requirements
 To checkout, build, and run most tests these tools are required: